tekian/cargo-deltabuild/README.md

 ### Trip Wire

 If any changed or deleted file matches a configured trip wire pattern, all crates are considered impacted.
-Use this for critical files like `Cargo.toml`, build scripts, or configuration files.
+Use this for critical files like top-level `Cargo.toml`, build scripts, or configuration files.

 Config default: